Close

 How do I know if a policy is participating or non-participating?

-Participating and non-participating policies are typically labeled as such in the policy documentation.
+The difference between participating and non-participating policy is typically labeled as such in the policy documentation.
 Additionally, insurance agents or representatives can provide information about the type of policy being offered.

 Amit Raje